gregjohnso/docker_pytorch_extended/readme.md

 - Install pytorch on docker: https://github.com/pytorch/pytorch (at the time of writing the dockerfile is named pytorch-cudnnv6)
   - `git clone https://github.com/pytorch/pytorch.git`
-  - `cd pytorch && docker build -t ${USER}/pytorch:master .`
+  - `cd pytorch && docker build -t rorydm/pytorch:master .`

 - Clone this repo next to the pytorch one and run the build script
-  - `bash build_dockerfile.sh pytorch_extended` to first build the minimally extended version
+  - `bash build_dockerfile.sh jupyter` to first build the minimally extended version
+  - `bash build_dockerfile.sh jupyter_R` to next build the version with R
-  - `bash build_dockerfile.sh pytorch_datascience` to next build the version with R and Julia
+  - `bash build_dockerfile.sh jupyter_R_julia` to next build the version with R and Julia

 - To run and start a jupyter server (maybe start a screen session first), from this directory:
   - `bash run_docker_image.sh <subdir_name> <port>`